 During this time, the band locked themselves up in the now defunct Phase Four Studios in Tempe, Arizona with a half-inch Reel-to-Reel 8-Track Machine, some microphones and some various song ideas to be thrown into the new song mix.
 The direction of the music was the number one concern, followed by the consequences of their self-absorbed “fuck you” attitude that they applied to almost every aspect of their lives, including their relationships with each other.
 It was a cut-throat environment, and any resistance to the majority rule could land a member on the hot seat.
 Band direction was up in the air.
 With the oncoming success of Kid Rock and Limp Biskit, The Phunk Junkeez felt as though they were losing their grip on the genre that they created, and becoming irrelevant in the new world of “Rap Rock.”

-Later that summer, after an embarrassing and freak altercation between K-Tel Disco and several of the members friends and girlfriends, the behavior led to the removal of K-Tel Disco from the Phunk Junkeez.
+Later that summer, after an embarrassing and freak altercation between K-Tel Disco and several of the members friends and girlfriends, K-Tel Disco was removed from the Phunk Junkeez.
 The pressure cooker had finally exploded, and all angers and resentments began to pour out into the pointing of the finger at one member.
 K-Tel was told to stay home.
 Several of the members refused to work together anymore from this point on.
 Jeff O’Rourke had to rally the troops to keep the band together and continue on without K-Tel Disco.
-There were 15 songs sketched out on tape that summer and the material had been previously released back in 2004, but was removed from iTunes due to copyrights and ownership disputes.
+There were 15 songs sketched out on tape that summer and the material had been previously released back in 2010, but was removed from iTunes due to copyrights and ownership disputes.